 1 (First): Press the clutch pedal fully to the pedal stop and shift into 1 (First).
-Then slowly let up on the clutch pedal as you press the accelerator pedal.
+Then slowly let up on the clutch pedal as the accelerator pedal is pressed.

-If you come to a complete stop and it is hard to shift into 1 (First), put the shift lever in Neutral and let up on the clutch.
+If the vehicle comes to a complete stop and it is hard to shift into 1 (First), put the shift lever in Neutral and let up on the clutch.
 Press the clutch pedal back down.
 Then shift into 1 (First).

-2 (Second): Press the clutch pedal as you let up on the accelerator pedal and shift into 2 (Second).
-Then, slowly let up on the clutch pedal as you press the accelerator pedal.
+2 (Second): Press the clutch pedal fully to the pedal stop while letting up on the accelerator pedal and shifting into 2 (Second).
+Then, slowly let up on the clutch pedal as the accelerator pedal is pressed.

-3 (Third), 4 (Fourth), 5 (Fifth), and 6 (Sixth): Shift into 3 (Third), 4 (Fourth), 5 (Fifth), and 6 (Sixth) the same way you do for 2 (Second).
-Slowly let up on the clutch pedal as you press the accelerator pedal.
+3 (Third), 4 (Fourth), 5 (Fifth), and 6 (Sixth): Shift into 3 (Third), 4 (Fourth), 5 (Fifth), and 6 (Sixth) the same way as for 2 (Second).
+Slowly let up on the clutch pedal as the accelerator pedal Is pressed.

 For the best fuel economy, use 6 (Sixth) gear whenever vehicle speed and driving conditions allow.